 For the reasons discussed, I am actively encouraging customers to decrease the number of stages and time it takes to interview and produce an offer to secure the IFS contractor you need.
 Customers think adding more layers will ensure they find the correct candidate, when in fact it means you may lose out on the ideal candidate as another opportunity arises for them, especially in the contract world.

-I would be interested in hearing the thoughts and feedback from IFS contractors who have experienced similar lengthy processes and the problems it causes.
+I would be interested in hearing the thoughts and feedback from IFS contractors who have experienced similar lengthy processes and the problems they cause.

 We are the experts in IFS recruitment so get in touch if you are looking for any of the following roles for your next IFS implementation: IFS Contractor, IFS Technical Consultant, IFS Functional Consultant, IFS System Analyst, IFS Software Consultant, IFS Consultant.